-The purpose of this course is to provide graduate students who are interested in a career in astrophysics a general background in the field.
-A good background includes factual knowledge, the tools of astronomy, and how to use both to elucidate and answer questions.
-This is basically what a researcher does.
-A strong background in stellar interiors and atmospheres in necessary for all astrophysical research areas: from stars to cosmology.
-This course will also include nebular physics, which addresses using line emission to obtain the physical conditions in gases.
-It is an interesting journey, which involves using our background in statistical mechanics and quantum mechanics to prepare for physics research.
-Along the way, we also learn some interesting things about our Universe on the largest scales.
+The purpose of this course is to provide undergraduate students with a general background in astrophysics.
+A good background includes: factual knowledge, the mathematical relationships in astronomy, and how to use both to answer questions.
+A strong background in stellar interiors and atmospheres is useful for all astrophysical research areas: from stars to cosmology.
+It is an interesting journey un which we use our background in modern physics to understand the concepts of astrophysics.
+Along the way, we learn some interesting things about our Universe on large scales.